opnfv/barometer/docs/release/userguide/feature.userguide.rst

  * sudo permissions are required to install collectd.
  * These are instructions for Ubuntu 16.04

-To build and install these dependencies, clone the barometer repo:
+To build all the upstream plugins, clone the barometer repo:

 .. code:: c

     $ git clone https://gerrit.opnfv.org/gerrit/barometer

 To install collectd as a service and install all it's dependencies: